JonasKVJ/SFSU-Coding-In-CPlusPlus/README.md

 - Dijkstra: Implement Dijkstra's algorithm
 - Recursion: create isPalindrome(), digitSum(), waysToClimb() a staircase, by applying recursion
 - GG1_Simulator: Queuing simulator which simulates a G/G/1 queue (only a prototype)
-- SSTF: Write a SSTF disk simulator, to demonstrate how a disk works better during higher workloads
 - BigInteger: Develop a BigInteger() function that displays big versions of integers, but do it in the most efficient way possible (procedural programming).